 American & JetBlue reciprocal elite benefits

-This is pretty straightforward for now — American AAdvantage elite members, as well as JetBlue TrueBlue Mosaic elite members, now receive select elite perks when flying with the other airline.
+With these latest updates, American AAdvantage elite members, as well as JetBlue TrueBlue Mosaic elite members, receive expanded elite perks when flying with the other airline.
 This includes:

 - Priority check-in

 - Up to two free checked bags, weighing up to 50 pounds each (AAdvantage Gold members get one free checked bag on JetBlue, while all other elite tiers with both airlines receive two free checked bags)